AZyrek24/liri-node-app/README.md

 # LIRI Bot Instructions

 # LIRI is a command line node app that takes in parameters and gives back data.
 There are four different commands which can also be followed by a relevant query.
-# Open terminal and direct to the <liri-node-app> filepath.
+# Open terminal and direct to the <liri-node-app> filepath where liri-node-app is located.
 # To Run LIRI, enter one of the following in the command line:
   * node liri.js my-tweets
     - This command will log the last 20 tweets of my twitter page